nikkirosenbloom/final_project/README.md

 Out of the total 182 isolations from hunger strikes in this dataset, 57 of them occurred at the Stewart Detention Center _in 2016 alone_.
 Both GA detention centers accounted for 79/182 isolations, or 43.4%, from 2012-2017.
 This history of isolations from hunger strikes is interesting to note because the Stewart Detention Center has had a rise in hunger strikes amid the COVID pandemic this year.
 Although we do not know why hunger strikes are more frequent in these detention centers, the data casts a light on the different behaviors of ICE officers and detainees compared to other detention centers: that Atlanta ICE officers generally do not support the freedom of expression via hunger strikes.

-I also wanted to explore any trends from the LGBTQ+ incident reports so I created another pivot table to count the frequencies of isolations for "protective custody" in different states.
+I also wanted to explore any trends from the LGBTQ+ incident reports, so I created another pivot table to count the frequencies of isolations for "protective custody" in different states.
 I then created the following donut chart to show the total occurrences in the nation's detention centers.

 ![image](https://user-images.githubusercontent.com/68294139/89746855-c4225c80-da70-11ea-8e39-8bc18f64cca9.png)